MorpheusAIs/MRC/MRC28.md

 ## Morpheus MRC-26: Enhancing Morpheus Web3 Frontend & User Flow: Increasing Wallet Integration and Accessibility

+---

+## Status
+**April 1, 2024: PENDING**

+**Comments:**
+Assuming there is proof on how keys will be protected within Wallet Connect on the local install, this is worth pursuing as soon as there is a specific and realistic weight proposal included.
+This is moving into Pending  and can move into In Progress as soon as there is a definitive bid for cost.
+Thank you for a great proposal!

+---

 ### 1. Problem definition

 In the context of the Morpheus Lite client, an issue is identified in the fragmented nature of wallet integration.